 Number 6: Ask for Recommendations.

-Endorsements are good, but recommendations are much better.
+Skills and endorsements are good, but recommendations are much better.
 They work in the same way as a testimonial because they feature other people validating the good things you’ve said about yourself.
 If you think you’ve done a good job for a client, and you’ve been given positive verbal feedback, don’t be afraid to ask for a recommendation.
-There is a tool on your profile page that allows you to request feedback and review what the client has said before it’s added to your profile.
+It’s a super easy button to click on your profile page that allows you to request feedback and review what the client has said before it’s added to your profile.
 Steve says, “I would ensure first by other means that the client is happy with the work.
 Don’t do it blind.
 Make sure it’s somebody that you trust and make sure it’s a glowing recommendation.
 Luke warm is best avoided!”
-Monica adds “This process can also kills two marketing birds with one stone, as you can use the same recommendations as testimonials on your own website.”
-Just be careful of joint or reciprocal recommendations, a quid pro quo exchange can be seen as having not the same value for a savvy LinkedIn user.
+Monica adds “This process can also kill two marketing birds with one stone, as you can use the same recommendations as testimonials on your own website or in your social media.”
+Just be careful of joint or reciprocal recommendations, savvy LinkedIn users don’t always value an obvious quid pro quo exchange or praise.

 Number 7: Connect with real people.